mecid/mecid.github.io/_posts/2025-03-04-swiftui-performance-how-to-use-uikit.md

 Navigation in SwiftUI was really weak, very hard to build deep linking and a modular approach.
 But with the NavigationStack released on iOS 16, we gain a pretty new data-driven API allowing us to build deep-linking functionality in an easy way.

+> To learn more about new `Navigation API`, take a look at my ["Mastering NavigationStack in SwiftUI.
+Navigator Pattern."](/2022/06/15/mastering-navigationstack-in-swiftui-navigator-pattern/) post.

 First of all, I should mention that building the app around UIKit is still a good idea if you are going to support platform versions prior to iOS 16.
 For modern apps targeting iOS 16 and above, I recommend building the core of the app using SwiftUI and incorporating UIKit in certain parts where SwiftUI’s performance may not meet your expectations.

 ```swift